 The SEC approved FINRA Rules 2030 (Engaging in Distribution and Solicitation Activities with Government Entities) and 4580 (Books and Records Requirements for Government Distribution and Solicitation Activities) to establish “pay-to-play” and related rules regulating the activities of member firms that engage in distribution or solicitation activities for compensation with government entities on behalf of investment advisers.
 The rules became effective on August 20, 2017.

 • FINRA Regulatory Notice 16-40 (October 2016): SEC Approves FINRA “Pay-To-Play” and Related Rules

-The Securities and Exchange Commission (SEC) approved a proposed rule change to amend FINRA Rule 4570 (Custodian of Books and Records) to: (1) provide a member firm that is filing a Form BDW (Uniform Request for BrokerDealer Withdrawal) the option of designating another FINRA member firm as the custodian of its books and records on the form; (2) clarify the obligations of the designated custodian; and (3) require the designated custodian to consent to act in such a capacity.
-These changes become effective on August 19, 2019.
+The SEC approved a proposed rule change to amend FINRA Rule 4570 (Custodian of Books and Records) to: (1) provide a member firm that is filing a Form BDW (Uniform Request for BrokerDealer Withdrawal) the option of designating another FINRA member firm as the custodian of its books and records on the form; (2) clarify the obligations of the designated custodian; and (3) require the designated custodian to consent to act in such a capacity.
+These changes became effective on August 19, 2019.

 • FINRA Regulatory Notice 19-16 (April 22, 2019): SEC Approves Amendments to FINRA Rule 4570